 A conservative approach was applied to determine the adverse reactions from CALGB 100104.
-The adverse reactions described in Table 1 included events reported post-HDM/ASCT as well as events from the maintenance treatment period.
-A second analysis that identified events that occurred after the start of maintenance treatment suggests that the frequencies described in Table 1 may be higher than actually observed during the maintenance treatment period.
-In IFM 2005-02, the adverse reactions were from the maintenance treatment period only.
+The adverse reactions described in Table 1 included events reported post HDM/ASCT as well as events from the maintenance treatment period.
+A second analysis that identified events that occurred after the start of maintenance treatment suggests that the frequencies described in Table 1 may be higher than actually observed during estimated from the available data).

-The serious adverse reactions observed more frequently (≥5%) with lenalidomide maintenance than placebo were:

-- Pneumonia (10.6%; combined term) from IFM 2005-02 - Lung infection (9.4% [9.4% after the start of maintenance treatment]) from CALGB 100104
+The serious adverse reactions observed more frequently (\geq 5%) with lenalidomide maintenance than placebo were Pneumonia (10.6%: combined term) from IFM 2005-02 • Lung infection (9.4% [9.4% after the start of maintenance treatment]) from CALGB 100104